spamb0t/RMWatcher/README.md

-# Reddit Magnet Watcher
+# RMWatcher

 ## Description

-A simple app written in C# for periodically checking for updates to Reddit pages with magnet and/or torrent links (where RSS will not work).
-If changes to the post is detected, it automatically opens the magnet (or .torrent) in your associated app.
+A simple app written in C# for periodically checking for updates on Reddit pages with magnet and/or torrent links (where RSS will not work).
+If changes to the post are detected, it automatically opens the magnet (or .torrent) in your associated app.

 **Planned features**:
 - Support for qBittorrent's Web API
 - Linux support
-- Support for other sites down the line using manual JSON .
+- Support for other sites down the line using manual JSON.

 ### Requirements